amity203/ViewDapp/README.md

 ### 8. Run and launch UI application to interact with deployed smart contract

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### 9. Steps to Interact with UI

+As per project requirement, it should show you your address on top righ corner as shown in above screenshots as well.
+Also, follow instructions written along with above screenshots in case of any doubt.
+Rest, application have simple functionality and should not be complex to use.

 ## Further help